promptfoo/promptfoo/README.md

 1. If the expected value starts with `eval:`, it will evaluate the contents as the body of a JavaScript function defined like: `function(output) { <eval> }`.
 The function should return a boolean value, where `true` indicates success and `false` indicates failure.

+2. If the expected value starts with `grade:`, it will ask an LLM to evaluate whether the output meets the condition.
+For example: `grade: don't mention being an AI`.
+This option requires a provider name to be supplied to promptfoo via the `--grader` argument: `promptfoo --grader openai:gpt-4 ...`.

-2. Otherwise, it attempts an exact string match comparison between the expected value and the model's output.
+3. Otherwise, it attempts an exact string match comparison between the expected value and the model's output.

 Example of a vars file with the `__expected` field (`vars.csv`):